-The District was created by order of the TCEQ, effective April 15, 2005, confirmed pursuant to an election held within the District on November 8, 2005, and operates under Chapters 49 and 54, Texas Water Code, as amended.
+The District was created by order of the TCEQ, effective April 15, 2005, confirmed pursuant to an election held within the District on November 8, 2005, and operates under Chapters 49 and 54, Texas Water Code, as amended, and the general statutes of the State of Texas applicable to municipal utility districts.

-The District was created to provide water, wastewater and drainage services and facilities to the property within the District currently being developed as a mixed-use development.
-The District has entered into utility construction agreements with the Developers in order to facilitate the construction of water, wastewater and drainage facilities and parks and recreational facilities, to serve property within its boundary.
+The District was created to provide water, wastewater, drainage, and park and recreational services and facilities to the property within the District currently being developed as a mixed-use development.
+The District has entered into utility construction agreements with the Developer in order to facilitate the construction of water, wastewater, drainage, and parks and recreational facilities to serve property within its boundary.
+See "THE DEVELOPER - Utility Construction Agreements."